The 2024 Program Announced

 Besides vintage photography, people can also capture their likeness in a beautiful portrait tradition from long ago.
 Hand-cut silhouettes by Lauren Munney make a wonderful family heirloom or treasured gift.
 Adults are often surprised at how flattering these miniature regal portraits can be.
 Lauren travels the world, sharing her remarkable talent with nothing but paper and scissors.
 In just minutes, what appears to be a continuous flow of precise cuts becomes a stunning shadowy profile likeness from black paper.

-The fun continues with The Beard & Mustache Contest, a tradition of friendly competition to win the Hairyman trophy cup.
+The fun continues with The Beard & Mustache Contest, a tradition of friendly competition to win the Hairyman Champion trophy cup.
 Registrations will take place on the day of the competition.
-This event joins the Women's Hat Competition, a creative opportunity for women to reinvent a beloved Victorian fashion accessory that was a point of pride and stature in the early days of railroad travel.
+This event joins the Women's Victorian Hat Competition, a creative opportunity for women to reinvent a beloved Victorian fashion accessory that was a point of pride and stature in the early days of railroad travel.

 Entries for the Beard & Mustache Contest and the Women’s Hat Competition pose for a commemorative photo.